Learn of the various side effects of chemotherapy.

 How Chemotherapy is Administered to the Patient

-Depending on the patient, there are various forms of chemotherapy treatment that can be administered to the patient, including:
+Depending on the patient, various forms of chemotherapy treatment can be administered to the patient, including:

 - Pill form